Choosing a Health Career

 - Consider schools to which you want to apply.

-- Arrange for committee interview and letter.
+- If applying to medical school, arrange for committee interview and letter.

 - Work on drafts of personal statement.